[Skip to Content]

 Egg allergies can cause a severe reaction called anaphylaxis.
 Anaphylaxis can begin with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.

-If you have an egg allergy, always carry two epinephrine auto-injectors in case of a severe reaction.
-An epinephrine auto-injector is a prescription medicine that comes in a small, easy-to-carry container.
+If you have an egg allergy, always carry two doses of epinephrine in case of a severe reaction.
+Epinephrine is a prescription medicine that comes in a small, easy-to-carry container.
 It's easy to use.
 Your doctor will show you how.

 The doctor can also give you an allergy action plan, which helps you prepare for, recognize, and treat an allergic reaction.
 Share the plan with anyone else who needs to know, such as relatives, school officials, and coaches.
 Also consider wearing a medical alert bracelet.